russellgordon/teaching/src/site/notes/Current Courses/Grade 11 Introduction to Computer Science/Tasks/Runway to the Culminating Task.md

 Be certain you've downloaded [SwiftUI Views Quick Start](https://drive.google.com/file/d/19q9TiI0C3TJW7SGUavhA0sezGZceDNBH/view?usp=share_link).

-Here is a nice tutorial on how to [display content in a grid](https://sarunw.com/posts/swiftui-grid/).
+Here is a nice tutorial on how to [display content in a fixed grid](https://sarunw.com/posts/swiftui-grid/).
+Here is a tutorial explaining [how to build a flexible, scrolling grid](https://sarunw.com/posts/swiftui-lazyvgrid-lazyhgrid/).

 Here is a [visual reference to the built-in fonts in iOS](http://iosfonts.com/).